 I don't think I have to properly explain it, but just to keep everything straightforward for the moment: It's Johnny Week!
 Fresh off of the couple of months since Timmy Week aired here on the site, everyone's favorite combo player gets his moment of glory this week.
 I realize that in particular, my article this week might be highly anticipated.
 This isn't due to any bloated ego, but to the fact that this column, From the Lab, is the Johnny column.
 Naturally, I'll be examining just why this is so and why indeed I choose to reside in these particular waters of the ocean of Magic player psychographics.
+Designing For Johnny.
 If you're interested in working for Wizards of the Coast, make sure you check out the end of this column. elcome to Johnny Week, part two of our series of player psychographic theme weeks.

 (The first one, Timmy Week, was back in March—you can see my column on designing for Timmy here.)
 If you're not familiar with our player psychographics, I suggest checking my most recent article on them (Timmy, Johnny, and Spike Revisited).
-Designing For Johnny

-Johnny - MTG Salvation Wiki A "psychographic profile" is a "psychological profile" (of a Magic: The Gathering player) or a "player type".
+Johnny, Combo Player (Unhinged.
+Johnny - MTG Salvation Wiki.
+A "psychographic profile" is a "psychological profile" (of a Magic: The Gathering player) or a "player type".

 MTG.com columnist and Head Designer Mark Rosewater wrote of psychographic profiles: Expansions are designed with cards that appeal to players of all profiles, and Wizards of the Coast categorizes its Magic consumers into three psychographic profiles: Johnny, Timmy, and Spike.
 Melvin and Vorthos were a later addition as secondary profiles.
-Types
+Types.